-There’s no shortage of fake holidays created for marketing purposes, like National Doughnut Day, World Emoji Day or National Leave the Office Early Day.
-These national days provide content for your social media marketing team and can be a great way to drive engagement and make some sales.
+Thousands of national days celebrate just about any treat or occasion you can think of, from National Doughnut Day to World Smile Day.
+These national days can provide content for your social media marketing team and be a great way to drive engagement and sales.

 Editor’s Note: Looking for information on social media management services?
 Use the questionnaire below and our vendor partners will contact you to provide you with the information you need: